glaubermlira/Project-Ecoleta-NLW-1-/README.md

  ## Licença

 Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](../LICENSE) para mais detalhes.

 <h1 align="center">